erSubhashThapa/100daysofcode/r2-log.md

   The other two also don't have `eslint-plugin-html` listed in the `"dependanies"` property in the `package.json` file like `perfect_fit_meal` does.
 I think I got it there when I ran `npm install --save-dev eslint-plugin-html`.

-  ## Prettier
+- ## Prettier

   I think I understand a bit more about these plugins now.
 I'm going to try to install prettier again.

+  ## Wes Bos Prettier + ESLint Video

   I followed this Wes Bos [How to Setup VS Code + Prettier + ESLint](https://www.youtube.com/watch?v=YIvjKId9m2c) video again.
 I still get ***"Failed to load plugin prettier: Cannot find module 'eslint-plugin-prettier'"***

+  ## No Dependency
   Now that I understand a little more I can see that I do not have that module in my `node_modules` folder; globally or locally.
 It's also not in the `package.json` file's `"dependencies"`.

   But why doesn't Wes Bos tell you how to get the dependancy?

-  I'm guessing it's like how I got the eslint dependancy, `npm install --save-dev eslint-plugin-html`
+  I'm guessing I need to add it like how I got the eslint dependancy, `npm install --save-dev eslint-plugin-html`

+  So I ran:

-  `npm install --save-dev eslint-plugin-prettier` eslint-config-prettier
+  `npm install --save-dev eslint-plugin-prettier`

   Now I see `"eslint-plugin-prettier": "^3.1.0"` in my `"dependancies"` in my `"package.json"` file.